 BioPharmaWorks was founded in 2015 by former Pfizer scientists with extensive multi-disciplinary research and development and drug development experience.
 The Collaboration Agreement was for an initial term of two years and automatically renews for subsequent annual periods unless terminated by a party not less than 60 days prior to the expiration of the applicable period.
 In connection with the Collaboration Agreement, the Company agreed to pay BioPharmaWorks a monthly fee of \$10,000, subject to the right of the Company to pay a negotiated hourly rate in lieu of the monthly payment and agreed to issue to BioPharmaWorks certain equity-based compensation as described at Note 6.
-In November 2016, it was mutually agreed to suspend services and payments pursuant to this agreement, without extending the term of the agreement, for the period from November 1, 2016 through March 31, 2017.
+In November 2016, it was mutually agreed to suspend services and payments under this agreement, without extending the term of the agreement, for the period from November 1, 2016 through March 31, 2017.
 The agreement resumed as scheduled on April 1, 2017 and was automatically renewed for an additional one-year period on September 13, 2017.
-In April 2018, it was again mutually agreed to suspend services and payments pursuant to this agreement, without extending the term of the agreement, for the period from February 1, 2018 through June 30, 2018.
-The Company recorded charges to operations pursuant to this Collaboration Agreement of \$0 and \$30,000 during the six months ended June 30, 2018 and 2017, respectively, and \$10,000 and \$30,000 during the six months ended June 30, 2018 and 2017, respectively.
+In April 2018, it was again mutually agreed to suspend services and payments under this agreement, without extending the term of the agreement, for the period from February 1, 2018 through the September 13, 2018 anniversary date, at which time the Company and BioPharma Works further agreed to suspend all services and payments under this agreement until a future date to be determined by the Company.
+The Company recorded charges to operations pursuant to this Collaboration Agreement of \$0 and \$30,000 during the three months ended September 30, 2018 and 2017, respectively.

 On March 22, 2018, the Company entered into a Patent Assignment and Exploitation Agreement (the "Agreement") with INSERM TRANSFERT SA, acting as delegatee of the French National Institute of Health and Medical Research ("INSERM"), for the assignment to the Company of INSERM'S interest in United States Patent No. 9,833,450 entitled "Oxabicyloheptanes and Oxabicycloheptenes for the Treatment of Depressive and Stress Disorders", which was filed with the United States Patent and Trademark Office in the name of INSERM and the Company as co-owners on February 19, 2015 and granted on May 12, 2017, and related patent applications and filings.
 INSERM is a French public institution dedicated to research in the field of health and medicine that had previously entered into a Material Transfer Agreement ("MTA") with the Company to allow INSERM to conduct research on the Company's proprietary compound LB-100 and/or its analogs for the treatment of depressive or stress disorders in humans.
-Pursuant to the Agreement, the Company has agreed to make certain milestone payments to INSERM aggregating up to \$1,750,000 upon achievement of commercial milestones.
+Pursuant to the Agreement, the Company has agreed to make certain milestone payments to INSERM aggregating up to \$1,750,000 upon achievement of development milestones and up to \$6,500,000 upon achievement of commercial milestones.
 The Company also agreed to pay INSERM certain commercial royalties on net sales of products attributed to the Agreement.
 The Company's current plan is to complete the validation process to evaluate LB-100 for the treatment of depressive or stress disorders in humans within three years; however, the exploitation of this patent for the treatment of depressive and stress disorders in humans will require substantial additional capital and/or a joint venture or other type of business arrangement with a pharmaceutical company with substantially greater capital and business resources than the Company.
-As there can be no assurances that the Company will be able to obtain the capital or business resources necessary to focus on the exploitation of this patent, it is uncertain when the Company may reach any of the development or commercialization milestones under the Agreement, if at all
+As there can be no assurances that the Company will be able to obtain the capital or business resources necessary to focus on the exploitation of this patent, it is uncertain when the Company may reach any of the developmen